University Policy on Freedom of Speech and Expression

 Acknowledging the right of individuals to entertain differing opinions; to examine and to discuss questions of interest; to engage in candid conversations, open discourse, and intense debate; and to defend free inquiry and expression on campus, while preserving order, characterized by courtesy, tolerance, and civility, and protecting the rights of others, the University has designated the Lawson Amphitheater & Eskew Stage as the Public Forum Area on Clayton State University’s campus (maximum capacity 125).
 The following additional guidelines apply to use of the Public Forum Area:

-- Outside Speakers: Individuals or groups of people who are not enrolled at or employed by the University may only engage in expressive activity on the University’s campus in the Public Forum Area and only after obtaining approval from the University to do so following submission of a completed reservation request using the procedures set forth below.
+- Outside Speakers: Individuals or groups of people who are not enrolled, employed by, or invited by a member of the University Community may only engage in expressive activity on the University’s campus in the Public Forum Area and only after obtaining approval from the University to do so following submission of a completed reservation request using the procedures set forth below.
 This provision does not apply to University-sponsored events or activities.

 - The use of sound amplification is permitted so long as it does not disrupt the academic or learning environment or other operations of the University.